 - Writing Requirement.
-Candidates are afforded the opportunity to enhance their writing skills through the process of composing a scholarly work of publishable quality.
-This scholarly work takes the form of either one 50-page comment or two 25-page casenotes.
+Candidates enhance their writing skills through the process of composing a scholarly work of publishable quality.
+This scholarly work takes the form of either one comment or two casenotes.
 Candidates have broad discretion with respect to topic selection, as many noteworthy legal topics have international aspects and implications.
 This freedom facilitates an enjoyable experience from which candidates learn immensely about the legal writing process.
 In the spring semester, several student-authored pieces are selected for publication in the Journal.

 - Member on Duty Hours.
 As a wholly student-run organization, teamwork is the lifeblood of the Journal.
-Candidates are required to earn 25 Member on Duty hours per semester in the Journal’s office, during which time they assist with tasks necessary for the Journal’s continued success.
+Candidates are required to earn Member on Duty (MOD) hours each semester working in the Journal’s office, during which time they assist with tasks necessary for the Journal’s continued success.

-With respect to the editorial process, editors oversee candidates, ensure that the Journal publishes flawlessly edited issues, and manages all facets of Journal operations.
+With respect to the editorial process, editors oversee candidates and ensure that the Journal publishes flawlessly edited issues.
+Editors also manage all facets of Journal operations, including planning events, communicating with alumni and practitioners, and managing subscribers.
 Editors also serve as rich resources for advice and guidance for candidates.
 Journal editors have worked for large and small law firms, judges, corporations, a broad range of government agencies, non-profit organizations, and a variety of other organizations.
 Editors also have valuable experience and advice with respect to class and professor selection.
 Editors who serve in a non-editorial role work to organize the Journal’s events and maintain its reputation and standing.

 After completion of all prescribed first-year courses, eligible students have the opportunity to become a member of the Journal in any of three ways: